jianostack/jianostack.github.io/DevOps/create/aws-lambda-outbound-internet.md

 <!-- Space: DOS -->
 <!-- Parent: Create -->

-# Whitelist AWS Lambda
+# AWS Lambda with outbound internet access

-This guide will allow a Lambda function to have an outbound static IP address and indirectly connect to a IGW (internet gateway).
+By default Lambda is not connected to a VPC, which enables it to have internet access but prevents it from accessing private services like RDS, DocumentDB and DynamoDB.
+Including Lambda inside a VPC breaks the internet connection.

-The Lambda function lives inside the private subnets and has a NAT gateway attached to the route tables.
-The NAT gateway has an Elastic IP which is the outbound static IP address.
+This guide will allow a Lambda function to have an outbound static IP address which allows Lambda to connect to the internet.

-In the public subnets the same NAT gateway is there, along with the IGW.
+Internet access from a private subnet requires network address translation (NAT).
+To give internet access to an Amazon VPC-connected Lambda function, route its outbound traffic to a NAT gateway.

 ## NAT gateway
 Create a NAT gateway: